cueki/hud-screenspace-shaders/README.md

 </details>

-**Note: these are all taken on mastercomfig-low, different graphical settings will require tweaking the shader parameters in the VMT**
+**Note: these are all taken on mastercomfig-low, different graphical settings may require tweaking the shader parameters in the VMT**

 ### Required Command